How To Start An Import-Export Business In Dubai Or The UAE

 Now that you have your entry permit, you can activate your status change.
-You can do this in the country or by exiting and re-entering the emirates.
+You can do this in the country or by exiting and re-entering the Emirates.
 Then you’ll need to undergo medical tests to acquire your Emirates ID.
 This card is a legal requirement for all business owners and also allows you to open bank accounts, rent properties and take out phone contracts.

-The cost of an import-export licence in the UAE starts at just AED 5,750.
+The cost of an import-export license in the UAE starts at just AED 5,750.
 However, you’ll need to take into consideration a whole variety of additional costs too.
-For example, this price is available in SPC Free Zone, which offers some of the most affordable business setup packages in the UAE.
+For example, this price is available in the SPC Free Zone, which offers some of the most affordable business setup packages in the UAE.